-Sample Revocation of Transfer-on-Death Deed (Arkansas)
+Revocation of Beneficiary Deed

 CAUTION: THIS REVOCATION MUST BE RECORDED PRIOR TO THE DEATH OF THE GRANTOR IN ORDER TO BE EFFECTIVE.

-Date: September 4, 20xx
+Dated: September 4, 2022

 Signature of grantor(s): Marilee N. Simmons

 You can also simply sign and record a new TOD deed, leaving the property to someone else.
 Most states' laws specifically say that if there is more than one TOD deed, only the most recent one is valid.
-It's still clearer, however, to record a revocation and then a new deed.
+It's still clearer, however, to record a revocation and then a new TOD deed.

 During your lifetime, you're always free to give away or sell the property, even if you made a TOD deed naming a beneficiary for the property at your death.
 If you no longer own the property at your death, the TOD deed will simply have no effect, and the beneficiary will have no rights to the property.